openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 .. tab:: VPU

    To install and configure your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, see the :ref:`VPU Configuration Guide <vpu guide windows>`.

+.. tab:: NCS 2

+   No additional configurations are needed.

 @endsphinxdirective